natanfudge/Crashy/Workplan.md

   - [ ] Implement 'archived' page
   - [ ] Implement 'restoring...' page
   - [ ] Implement actual restoration
-- [ ] Test on real server
-- [ ] Publish Crashy as the main domain
-- [ ] Enable SSL with crashy.net as the domain
-- [ ] Do some sufficient testing
-- [ ] Migrate new NEC client to original Crashy domain
+- [ ] Implement and test method of transfering crashlogs from firebase to EC2/S3
+  - Write in the 'parallel uploading' section how we will actually do it
-- [ ] Publish new NEC client
+- [ ] Do some sufficient testing on real server
 - [ ] Parallel uploading of everything:
+  - [ ] Research how to change crashy.net to point to the ec2 IP in namecheap
+  - [ ] Update crashy.net to new server
+    - [ ] Set `build.txt` to `release`
+    - [ ] Run `Upload Server`
+    - [ ] Update namecheap record
+    - [ ] Run tests on release server
+  - [ ] Update server to have SSL matching crashy.net and set build.txt to release
+    - [ ] Use certbot to generate PEM certificate https://certbot.eff.org/instructions?ws=other&os=ubuntufocal
+    - [ ] Convert PEM to PKCS12 using openssl `pkcs12 -export -in cert.pem -inkey key.pem -out keystore_release.p12 -name "CrashyCertificate"`
+    - [ ] Convert PKCS12 to JKS using keytool `keytool -importkeystore -srckeystore keystore_release.p12 -srcstoretype pkcs12 -destkeystore /etc/cert/crashy_release_keystore.jks"`
+    - [ ] Test https
+  - [ ] Update firebase upload function to redirect to new server
+    - In `compat/`, set `betaBuild` to `false`
+    - Change the name of `uploadCrashNew` to `uploadCrash`
+    - Upload: `firebase deploy --only functions`
+  - [ ] Download all existing crashlogs and upload them to the new server.
+    - [ ] Old logs send directly to S3
+    - [ ] New logs send to SSD
   - [ ] Update NEC to support crashy.net
-  - [ ] Update server to have SSL matching crashy.net and set build.txt to release
-  - [ ] Update firebase upload function to redirect to new server (the rest of the endpoints can be deleted)
+    - [ ] Upload branch newCrashy
+  - [ ] Once everything works - shut down old site and functions

 # Final goals:
 - Crashy pages served directly from the server, including the crash data itself with it, making response times very fast, and allowing previews of crashes in links